Nestlae/Kube/README.md

 1. Download Helm for windows ([Windows amd64](https://get.helm.sh/helm-v3.11.2-windows-amd64.zip)) in the link : https://github.com/helm/helm/releases

 2. Extract the files into "C:/helm" and set the path environment.
-(You can follow instructions similar to installing kubectl.)
+(You can follow instructions similar to installing kubectl. > [Click here](#kubectl))

 </details>